-Mr Morden has made a few mandibular advancement devices for snoring - these effectively hold the mlower jaw forward, which if you try it with a finger behind your front teeth makes it almost impossible to generate a snoring sound.
+I ( Mr Morden) have made a few mandibular advancement devices for snoring - these effectively hold the lower jaw forward, which if you try it with a finger behind your front teeth makes it almost impossible to generate a snoring sound.

 The main issues have been that they require a reasonably complete dentition in good condition as the devices need to attach firmly to the teeth and they are inevitably bulky.

 Most have been SleepWells from S4S dental whose website covers it all quite well.
 The device is adjustable so if you get a cold the device can be advanced a bit more, and then backed off in a few days.